MDLlife/mdl-lite/readme.md

 The javascript library is created starting from [gopher/main.go](gopher/main.go).
 The Android library is created starting from [mobile/api.go](mobile/api.go).

-### Updating the skycoin code
+### Updating the MDL code

-To mantain compatibility, avoid errors and facilitate the update process, the [Skycoin](https://github.com/skycoin/skycoin) code is added as vendored dependency through `dep`.
-However, if the Skycoin code is updated using dep, `make build-js` and `make build-js-min` will stop working, because Skycoin uses dependencies that are not compatible with gopherjs.
+To mantain compatibility, avoid errors and facilitate the update process, the [MDL](https://github.com/MDLlife/MDL) code is added as vendored dependency through `dep`.
+However, if the MDL code is updated using dep, `make build-js` and `make build-js-min` will stop working, because MDL uses dependencies that are not compatible with gopherjs.
 To solve this problem, it is necessary to execute `make fix-skycoin-dependency` after updating the dependencies with dep.

 ### Formatting